gillohner/pubky_bot_builder_telegram/README.md

 Sandbox currently executes data URL code with restricted permissions (no fs/env).
 Always review untrusted service code before inclusion.

+## Snapshot Integrity & Invalidation

+Each snapshot persisted now includes:

+- `integrity`: SHA-256 of the canonical JSON form (with `integrity` omitted before hashing)
+- `sourceSig`: Stable SHA-256 derived from the sorted list of referenced service bundle hashes

+On load, if an integrity mismatch is detected it is logged and the snapshot is rebuilt.
+Rebuilds also recompute the content-addressed bundles for services (one per service source).

+Maintenance helpers (exported from `@core/snapshot`):

+- `invalidateSnapshotByConfigHash(configHash)` – remove a persisted snapshot so next dispatch rebuilds it.
+- `gcOrphanBundles()` – delete bundles not referenced by any snapshot (returns `{ deleted, kept }`).

+Tests cover: invalidation, orphan GC, and automatic bundle re-generation after manual deletion.

+## Barrel Modules

+Each major directory now exposes a `mod.ts` re-exporting its public surface to simplify packaging and external consumption.

 ## License